michaelgzt/new-personal-page/content/event/NCN2023/index.md

   postcode: '9712 HC'
   country: The Netherlands

-summary: I will give a talk on the SENECA neuromorphic processor in the Neuromorphic Computing in the Netherlands Workshop (NCN2023).
+summary: I gave a talk on the SENECA neuromorphic processor in the Neuromorphic Computing in the Netherlands Workshop (NCN2023).
 abstract: 'The lack of flexibility in most neuromorphic architecture designs results in significant performance loss and inefficient memory usage when mapping various neural network algorithms.
 We present SENECA, a digital neuromorphic architecture that balances the trade-offs between flexibility and efficiency using a hierarchical-controlling system.
 A SENECA core contains two controllers: a flexible RISC-V-based controller and an optimized controller (Loop Buffer).
 This flexible computational pipeline allows for deploying efficient mapping for various neural networks, on-device learning, and pre-post processing algorithms.
 The hierarchical-controlling system introduced in SENECA makes it one of the most efficient neuromorphic processors for event-driven neural network processing.
 In this talk, I will present the components of event-based neural network processing on SENECA, including detailed design space explorations and the optimized event-driven depth-first convolution.
 Further, I will present the benchmarking results on SENECA compared with state-of-the-art neuromorphic solutions and discuss how the research can benefit the future evolution of neuromorphic computing.'

 # Talk start and end times.